-Building a strong brand is critical when launching your startup.
-Throughout this article, you'll learn a framework that will enable you to create a meaningful brand for your early-stage business.
+Throughout this article, you'll learn a framework that will enable you to create meaningful branding for startups while watching how we do it for a real business.

 Want clarity on your next best steps to ramp up growth?
 A Tuff Growth Marketing Lead will analyze your marketing, product, and business and present your top growth marketing opportunities in a PDF.
 A $1,000 value free for a limited time.